The OHSU Knight Cancer Institute offers advanced care for ovarian cancer. This includes:

 Minimally invasive surgery: Our team is skilled in the latest robotic and minimally invasive techniques.
 These use smaller incisions for less pain and shorter recoveries.

-In most cases, two or more medications are given intravenously every three or four weeks for a few months after surgery.
+In most cases, two or more medications are given by IV every three or four weeks for a few months after surgery.
 The medications kill cancer cells circulating nearly anywhere in your body.
 With ovarian cancer, chemotherapy also may be delivered directly to the abdomen with a surgically placed catheter (thin tube).

 You may receive radiation therapy, which is usually given five days a week for several weeks.
 This therapy uses high-energy beams to pinpoint cancer cells that may remain in the area where the tumor was removed.
 For ovarian cancer patients, radiation therapy is given with equipment outside the body, not unlike receiving an X-ray.